 (effective for annual periods beginning on or after 1 January 2020; not yet adopted by the EU).
-The amendments clarify the definition of material and how it should be applied by including in the definition guidance that until now has featured elsewhere in IFRS.
-In addition, the explanations accompanying the definition have been improved.
+The amendments clarify the not yet adopted by the EU).
+These amendments address an definition of material and how it should be applied by including inconsistency between the requirements in IFRS 10 and those in the definition guidance that until now has featured elsewhere in IAS 28 in dealing with the sale or contribution of assets in IFRS.
+In addition, the explanations accompanying the definition between an investor and its associate or joint venture. have been improved.
 Finally, the amendments ensure that the definition of material is consistent across all IFRS Standards.
-Information is material if omitting, misstating or obscuring it could reasonably be expected to influence the decisions that the primary users of general purpose financial statements make on the basis of those financial statements, which provide financial information about a specific reporting entity.
+The Group has elected not to adopt these standards, revisions Information is material if omitting, misstating or obscuring it and interpretations in advance of their effective dates.
+The could reasonably be expected to influence the decisions that the Group anticipates that the adoption of all standards, revisions primary users of general purpose financial statements make on and interpretations will have no material impact on the financial the basis of those financial statements, which provide financial statements of the Group in the period of initial application.